 Tapioca pearls can last for about 6 to 12 months if left unopened.
 Tapioca flour stays good for years if sealed tightly.
 Keep it in a cool, dry area but not in the refrigerator or freezer.
 If you soak and sweeten tapioca pearls to make boba, consume within four hours.

 Tapioca is a pure starch extracted from the roots of cassava.
 This gluten-free food source is available in different forms, like flour, pearls, and flakes.
 Tapioca benefits your health in a multitude of ways.
 The intake of tapioca may improve digestion, aid in weight gain, promote heart health, and boost breast milk production.
+Also, as mentioned in the nutrition facts, a cup or dry pearl tapioca contains 30.4 mg of calcium.
+This may improve bone health and growth.
 However, improperly processed tapioca may cause poisoning and allergic reactions.
 Therefore, buy it only from trustworthy brands and add it to your diet to reap its health benefits to the fullest.

 Frequently Asked Questions